 Organizational models and processes support ministry to people but they do not replace personal connection with people in ministry.
-If your key message as a leader, especially as a local church, is "go to our website" you may want to reconsider your approach.
+If your key message as a leadership, especially as a local church, is "go to our website" you may want to reconsider your approach

 6. How do you develop a healthy leadership pipeline in a church?

 This is about recruiting and modeling in ministry.
 Small churches often develop a higher percentage of leaders and people in ministry because there is nobody else, so young people start in ministry early.
 The danger in larger churches is that many of these roles are filled by paid staff.
 Give young people an opportunity early.
 Develop a culture of service rather than entertainment.
 Have key leaders model excellent readership.
 Finally keep high standards in every area.
 From attitude, to punctuality, to morality and values, to Godly lifestyles, to being responsible to complete the ministry tasks they have committed to.
 A saying that is used in the general community is "the standard you walk past (allow) is the standard you set".
 That is true of leadership culture and leadership development

 7. If you had to pick just one story, what would be the most meaningful story from your time as a church leader so far?

 This is a story of the most generous gift our church ever received.